Single transferable vote: Second, third and fourth rounds

-Surplus votes are distributed; the voters of Candidate A3 have put another politician from their party, Candidate A4, as their second preference, so A4 now receives Candidate A3's surplus votes.
-This transfer of 5 percent of the votes leaves A3 with the quota (20 percent) and leaves A4 with 13 percent.
+Surplus votes are distributed; the voters of Candidate A3 have marked their second preference for another politician of the same party, Candidate A4, so A4 now receives Candidate A3's surplus votes.
+This transfer of 5 percent of the votes leaves A3 with the quota (20 percent) and A4 with 13 percent.

 In the third and fourth rounds, the least popular candidates are eliminated (Candidates A1 and A5) and their votes transferred to their next preferences.
-Voters of Candidate A5 are not very partisan, they actually prefer the independent candidate over the other candidates of Party A still in the race.
+Voters of Candidate A5 are not very partisan, preferring the independent candidate over the other candidates of Party A.

 Fifth and sixth rounds

 In the fifth round, Candidate A2 is eliminated with all their votes going to the candidate A4, the last remaining candidate from Party A, who is elected.
 The surplus votes of Candidate A4 are transferred.
 All the voters who helped elect Candidate A4 prefer the independent candidate to the candidates of the other party so their 3% surplus votes will go to Candidate I in the sixth round.

+There are now only four candidates remaining and three seats remaining open.
+The least popular candidate (Candidate B1) is declared defeated.
+The remaining three are declared elected regardless of whether they reached the quota.

+If there is no reason to establish relative popularity of the elected members, the count ends there when the last seats are declared filled.
+Candidates A3, A4, I, B2 and B3 were elected.

+If the ranking of the successful candidates is important, the vote count process continues into a seventh round.